 Ship 'til You Drop

 In mid-August you can start sending packages and mail to your Harvard Yard Mail Center address, where it will securely await you after FOP.
-There are multiple options for shipping.
-As a rule of thumb, FedEx tends to be the most reasonable, but be sure to get quotes from several carriers (e.g. DHL, UPS, USPS, and CollegeBoxes), as different carriers can be more or less expensive depending on from where you're shipping.
+There are multiple options for shipping, so be sure to get quotes from several carriers (e.g. DHL, UPS, USPS, and CollegeBoxes), as different carriers can be more or less expensive depending on from where you're shipping.

 Less is More